official-personal-account/GoShopper_v2/README-AppSetup.md

 ## IN PRODUCTION MODE

+1. Create paystack account for client

-1. Create a copy of Proshopper for client in github
+2. Create a copy of Proshopper for client in github

-2. Turn on fields labeled for "FOR PRODUCTION MODE" & set "shipping price" & "tax price" in:
+3. Turn off fields labeled for "FOR DEVELOPMENT" & turn on fields labeled "FOR PRODUCTION MODE" & set "shipping price" & "tax price" in:

 - cartUtils.js
 - calcPrices.js

-3. Turn on code with label "For live mode" in:
+4. Turn on code with label "For live mode" in:

 - webhookHelper.js
 - orderController.js

-4. Allow & remove "Test User & Product" data to be deleted To do: Search "ifelse statement to be removed in deployment" in the below files, to find relevant code to remove
+5. Allow & remove "Test User & Product" data to be deleted To do: Search "ifelse statement to be removed in deployment" in the below files, to find relevant code to remove

 - userController.js
 - productController.js

-5. Add webhook URL in paystack account.
+6. Add webhook URL in paystack account.

-6. Remove from OrderScreen.jsx:
+7. Remove from OrderScreen.jsx:

 - "Test Pay Now" button
 - "Use test pay button..." notice

-7. Change WhatsApp contact in "LoginScreen.jsx" file to that of client
+8. Change WhatsApp contact in "OrderOnWhatsAppScreen.jsx" file to that of client

-8. Create database for client in my account
+9. Create database for client in my account & seed starting data in database

-9. Create a render account for client
+10. Publish to render in my account

-10. Change Logo & favicon
+11. Change Logo & favicon

+12. Create .env file

-11. Make changes to these files in /public:
+13. Make changes to these files in /public:

 - manifest.json
 - index.html